ARA Historical Novel Prize Eligibility & Rules

 Warranties

-17. The author and/or publisher/and/or agent on nomination of a novel for the Prize each separately warrant:
+23. The author/s and/or publisher/and/or agent on nomination of a novel for the Prize each separately warrant:

-The author’s manuscript has not been wholly or substantially created by the use of generative AI technologies (AI grammatical and spelling tools are acceptable);
+• The novel has not been wholly or substantially created by the use of generative AI technologies (AI grammatical and spelling tools are acceptable);

 Promotion of the Prize

-22. By nominating, or consenting to nomination, for the Prize the author agrees in the event of being shortlisted for or winning the Prize, to make themselves available, as reasonably required, for all media commitments that take place as a result of the various prize announcements.
+32. By nominating, or consenting to nomination, for the Prize the author agrees in the event of being shortlisted for or winning the Prize or RCA, to make themselves available, as reasonably required, for all public and media commitments that take place at the time of, and in the year following, the various prize announcements including interviews readings and appearances (both in-person and remotely) if feasible.
 This may include being recorded for a video featured in the award ceremony and on HNSA’s social media platforms.

-HNSA permission to use, copyright and publish all photographs, and/or audio, and/or footage taken of the author for the purpose of promoting, marketing or publicising HNSA and/or the Prize.
+• HNSA permission to use, copyright and publish all photographs, and/or audio, and/or footage taken of the author for the purpose of promoting, marketing or publicising HNSA and/or the Prize and/or the RCA.

-HNSA permission to use the author’s name, book title and assets listed in Clause 22 above for the purpose of announcing highly commended titles, longlist, shortlist, and winner of the Prize and for associated publicity purposes;
+• HNSA permission to use the author’s name, book title and assets listed in Clause 29 above for the purpose of announcing highly commended titles, longlist, shortlist, and winners of the Prize and RCA and for associated publicity purposes;

 Other

-26. Income taxation on Prize monies will be the responsibility of the author and the HNSA will not accept liability for remitting taxes or adjusting Prize monies except as required by law.
+35. Income taxation on prize monies will be the responsibility of the author and the HNSA will not accept liability for remitting taxes or adjusting prize monies except as required by law.
 Independent financial advice should be obtained by the author on the tax consequences prior to lodgment of an income tax return.

 Highly commended authors will receive a certificate.